 Investigations in Matschertal began with the project „Klimawandel Südtirol" (Climate Change in South Tyrol) in 2008, a project financed by the Autonomous Province of Bolzano.
 The original goal was to investigate the effect of a changing climate on specific microclimates, plant diversity and the yield of typical grasslands in mountainous regions.
-Investigations have since gained scope and in the last years process-oriented ecological research, both over time (historical analyses, current processes and future scenarios) and across spatial scales (single test plots to entire landscapes and across ecosystem types) has gained ground.
+Investigations follow an integrated approach, both over time (historical analyses, current processes and future scenarios) and across spatial scales (single test plots to entire landscapes and across ecosystem types).

 An altitudinal transect within the test area is used for climate simulation experiments e.g. for grassland transplantation experiments to model the impact of warmer temperatures on plot samples.
 Since 2008 vegetation, landscape type and soil type have been mapped periodically.